everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Running this script will produce a Wasm component with a `subtract` name prefix and a hash, for example `subtract-j54di3rspj2eewjro4.wasm`.

 Wasmify is built on top of [ComponentizeJS][componentize-js], which ingests JavaScript source code and embeds SpiderMonkey in a Wasm component to run it.
-Embedding SpiderMonkey and running JavaScript code comes at a size and performance cost compared to languages that can compile to WebAssembly directly; however, it enables us to empower JavaScript developers to quickly get started with writing custom functions.
+Embedding SpiderMonkey and running JavaScript code comes at a size and performance cost compared to languages that can compile to WebAssembly directly, but it lets JavaScript developers get started quickly with writing custom functions.

 See [Fast(er) JavaScript on WebAssembly: Portable Baseline Interpreter and Future Plans][javascript-webassembly-post] for more information.

 ### Python